-Nexus, called the Riverwhore's Legs, or sometimes the Rivewhore's Cunt, is situated at the confluence where Yellow River and the Grey River become the might Yanaze.
+Nexus, sometimes called the Riverwhore's Legs, is situated at the confluence where Yellow River and the Grey River become the might Yanaze.
 Built atop the ruins of the First Age city Hollow, Nexus is a teaming metropolis driven by trade and manufacture.
 The Council of Entities, a mystically enforced oligarchy, enforces laws that maximize the wealth of the few who sit atop the power structure.
 Near a million mortals work in desperate conditions to earn the wages to survive.
 The city is full of opportunity for those who can use their wit to rise above those who are crushed by the greed and power of the oligarchs who run the city.

 Nexus is a city of hills and canals, a maddening tangle of streets and markets, crowded shanties and towering First Age spires.
 The city wall, which runs between the Yellow and Gray Rivers stands only 15 feet and has 11 gates, which act more as custom tolls than as a defensive barrier.
 All who enter the city must pay the head tax, or face banishment.

 Nexus holds over a million inhabitants packed together in too little space.
 With the swampy environment, Nexus stinks of waste, fish, and ash.
 Ash and soot blacken the streets and river fog chokes the lower districts of the city, especially Nighthammer.
 The rivers are prone to flooding the lower districts which show water damage on most buildings.
 The shantytown slums of Nighthammer and Firewander and prone be being washed away.
 The streets are winding and too narrow for pack animals.
 In places, they climb over buildings and across narrow rope-and-wood bridges.